tum-gis/cesium-terrain-builder-docker/README.md

 # Cesium Terrain Builder Docker

 This repo contains a `Dockerfile` for the [Cesum Terrain Builder (CTB)](https://github.com/geo-data/cesium-terrain-builder) app with support for the new Cesium terrain format *quantized-mesh*.
-It is build from a [pull request](https://github.com/geo-data/cesium-terrain-builder/pull/64) providing quantized-mesh support, as described in this [artice](https://www.linkedin.com/pulse/fast-cesium-terrain-rendering-new-quantized-mesh-output-alvaro-huarte/).
+It is build from a [fork](https://github.com/ahuarte47/cesium-terrain-builder/tree/master-quantized-mesh) providing quantized-mesh support, as described in this [artice](https://www.linkedin.com/pulse/fast-cesium-terrain-rendering-new-quantized-mesh-output-alvaro-huarte/).

+Thanks to @homme and @ahuarte47 for the great work!

 Follow the steps described below to create your own quantized-mesh tiles for Cesium using this Docker image: